-My Comments page: links to comments you make on other student blogs (2 a week starting week 4)
+My Comments page: links to comments you make on other student blogs (two comments a week starting week 4)

 About Me page: Introduce yourself (maximum 600 words)

 Final self-assessment: you will email this to me upon completion of your blog.

 Your complete final portfolio should be about 6000 words of your best writing, depending on the grade you are working toward.
 Everything you write counts toward the final word count.

 A few examples of complete student portfolios from previous semesters: